The Ultimate Trail Running Gear Guide: What To Wear Trail Running

 Then there’s the more mellow, or runnable terrain which may include buffed/smooth trails, forest trails, fire roads, grass tracks, and also smooth rock.

-Trail running gets even spicier when weather conditions change and suddenly the terrain you think you know begins to reactive differently.
+Trail running gets even spicier when weather conditions change and suddenly the terrain you think you know begins to react differently.

 For example, when an otherwise easy trail, lined with smooth, dry rocks gets rained on, suddenly the terrain becomes slippery.